 Many microsurvey tools will also allow you to segment which users get asked which questions and when.

 That level of contextuality pays off handsomely in terms of response rates.
 It’s common to see in-app microsurveys getting response rates of 40 to 50%.

 Like I said earlier, sometimes emailing and asking users doesn’t get to the heart of the matter.

 Fortunately there are tools that let you observe exactly what they are doing to extract qualitative research insights.

 I’m going to talk about three types:

-You guys here at Smartlook don’t need me to tell you how helpful screen recordings can be.
+You guys here at Smartlook don’t need me to tell you how helpful session replays can be.

 By watching exactly how users go about interacting with your product, you get an unmediated view of how all the elements of your UX fit together.